celestiaorg/docs/developers/blobstreamx-offchain.md

 ---
-description: Learn how to integrate your L2's offchain logic with BlobstreamX
+description: Learn how to integrate your L2's offchain logic with Blobstream X
 ---

-# Integrate with BlobstreamX client
+# Integrate with Blobstream X client

 ## Blobstream demoX rollup

-Rollups can use the BlobstreamX for DA by posting their data to Celestia and then proving that it was posted on Ethereum.
-This is done identically to how any rollup or user would post data to Celestia, and then a zk-proof of the Celestia block headers is created then relayed to Ethereum via a light client relay (aka BlobstreamX!).
-This demo will outline (note outline is not an implementation! please do not expect to copy and paste this code 🙂) a very simple BlobstreamX rollup to illustrate at a high level what this could look like.
+Rollups can use the Blobstream X for DA by posting their data to Celestia and then proving that it was posted on Ethereum.
+This is done identically to how any rollup or user would post data to Celestia, and then a zk-proof of the Celestia block headers is created then relayed to Ethereum via a light client relay (aka Blobstream X!).
+This demo will outline (note outline is not an implementation! please do not expect to copy and paste this code 🙂) a very simple Blobstream X rollup to illustrate at a high level what this could look like.

 ## Defining a chain